Adelaide Omonia Cobras FC: History

 The Adelaide Omonia Football Club was founded in 1972 by the local Cypriot Australian community.
 The original concept behind the creation of the club was to give young migrants an outlet to socialise rather than spend their time in the coffee shops and gambling spots of Adelaide.
 The club name Adelaide Omonia was to signify the City of Adelaide and "Omonia" meaning unity with Adelaide and its surrounding communities and suburbs.

 The club was registered and competed in the South Australian Amateur League's Division 4 in 1973.
 After winning the Division 4 championship in 1974, the club was promoted to Division 3.
 By 1981 the club was competing in the South Australian Amateur League's Division 1 and was one of the more competitive teams through the 1980s.

-By 1988 the club was looking for a broader challenge.
-The Adelaide Omonia Football Club had established a very successful junior program, and so to give these juniors a path to play in the top level within South Australia, applied for and succeeded in gaining entry into the South Australian Football Federation's State League.
-Over the years the club has established itself as a stable and competitive club, well respected within the South Australian Football Federation and the broader soccer community.
+By 1988, the club was looking for a broader challenge.
+The Adelaide Omonia Football Club had established a successful junior program, and so to give these juniors a path to play in the top level within South Australia, applied for and succeeded in gaining entry into the South Australian Football Federation's State League.
+Over the years the club has established itself as a stable and competitive club, respected within the South Australian Football Federation and the broader soccer community.

-In 1994 the club was looking to widen its appeal outside of the Cyprus community and changed their name to the Adelaide Cobras Football Club.

-In 1998 the Adelaide Cobras played off in a preliminary final at Hindmarsh stadium after finishing 4th in the 2nd division that year under former NSL player/coach Raymond Blair.
-Unfortunately promotion to the first division eluded the club going down 2-0 to Para Hills in the playoff decider.

-In 2004, under coach and former NSL player Nick Pantsaras, the Adelaide Cobras sat on top of Division 2 for the best part of the season but were pipped for the title on the last day of the season, going down to Playford 3-1 at Weigall Oval.
-This saw them miss out on promotion once again.
+In 1994, the club was looking to widen its appeal outside of the Cyprus community and changed their name to the Adelaide Cobras Football Club.
+In 1998, the Adelaide Cobras played off in a preliminary final at Hindmarsh stadium after finishing 4th in the 2nd division that year under former NSL player/coach Raymond Blair.
+In 2004, under coach and former NSL player Nick Pantsaras, the Cobras sat on top of Division 2 for the best part of the season but were pipped for the title on the last day of the season.

-In 2006 the SASF introduced a Third Division and the Cobras competed in this league after finishing in the lower half of Division 2 in 2005.
-The 2006 year was a great success for the club with the Adelaide Cobras completing at treble of titles in the Seniors, Reserves and Under 18s who all finished top of their respective leagues.
-Club stalwart and former player John Harpas coached the Seniors to the title in 2006 which saw the club promoted back to Division 2.

-In 2009 the Adelaide Cobras finally was promoted to the top tier of FFSA being the NPL or first division by finishing minor premiers.
-The club played off in a Grand Final at Hindmarsh Stadium against Cumberland United which finished 1-1 after ET and lost 5-4 on penalties.

-In 2010 the club played in the NPL for the first time and were then relegated back to the 2nd division.
+In 2006, the SASF introduced a Third Division and the Cobras competed in this league after finishing in the lower half of Division 2 in 2005.
+The 2006 was a great success for the club with completing a treble of titles in the seniors, reserves and under 18s who all finished top of their respective leagues.
+Club stalwart and former player John Harpas coached the seniors to the title, which saw the club promoted back to Division 2.
+In 2009, the Adelaide Cobras finally got promoted to the top tier of FFSA by finishing minor premiers.
+In 2010, the club played in the NPL for the first time and was relegated back to the 2nd division.